NENA911/NG911GISDataModel/README.md

 There are two data structures (templates) provided as part of the NG9-1-1 GIS Data Model Templates package; an open source version based on a PostgreSQL/PostGIS database and a version based on the Esri File GeoDatabase.
-These templates are meant to represent what NG9-1-1 GIS data should look like when it is being exchanged between two parties.
+The templates are meant to represent what NG9-1-1 GIS data should look like when it is being exchanged between two parties.

+The current templates include:

+* [esri_geodatabase](esri_geodatabase/README.md) - Folder containing a sample
+  file geodatabase, ArcGIS Toolbox and associated Python scripts to create the file geodatabase.
+* [postgresql](postgresql/README.md) - Folder containing documentation and SQL
+  scripts to create a NENA NG9-1-1 GIS Data Model template in PostgreSQL.

 While preparing these templates, the Working Group developed two sets of scripts (Python and SQL) to help in creation of the template files.
 The